-Will there be an Admissions representative or someone else in Markle Hall to answer questions I may have about Lafayette?
+Will there be an admissions representative or someone available to answer questions I may have about Lafayette?

 Yes.
-A member of the Admissions staff will be in Markle Hall between the hours of 9 am and 4 pm most weekdays.
-Stop by Markle Hall and the receptionist will connect you with an admissions representative.
+A member of the Admissions staff will be in Pfenning Alumni Center between the hours of 9 am and 4 pm most weekdays.
+Stop by and the receptionist will connect you with an admissions representative.
 We suggest that after your tour, you connect with your admissions representative (based on the location of your high school) via email asking any questions you might have and sharing what you thought of your experience on campus.

 I forgot my mask.
 Do you have masks available on campus for visitors?

-We hope you will bring a mask, but if you forget, disposable masks are available in Markle Hall at the reception desk.
+We hope you will bring a mask, but if you forget, disposable masks are available in Pfenning Alumni Center at the reception desk.

 May I eat on-campus when I visit campus?